Eyelash: Development

 The eyelashes of the human embryo develop from the ectoderm between the 22nd and 26th week of pregnancy.
-Natural eyelashes do not grow beyond a certain length, and fall off by themselves without any need for trimming.
 Eyelashes take about seven to eight weeks to grow back if pulled out, but constant pulling may lead to permanent damage.
 Their color may differ from that of the hair, although they tend to be dark on someone with dark hair and lighter on someone with light hair.
 Eyelash hair is not androgenic and is therefore not affected by puberty.
+Lash follicles do not have an arrector pili muscle associated with them, making the lashes static.